ElectionDataAnalysis/electiondata/docs/User_Guide.md

 # Environment
 You will need:
  * `python3.9`.
- * `postgresql`.
-You do *not* need to create a database; you just need to make sure a `postgresql` is installed, and you need to have the hostname, port and login credentials with default permissions.
+ * Either `postgresql` or `mysql`.
+You do *not* need to create a database; you just need to make sure either `postgresql` or `mysql` is installed, and you need to have the hostname, port and login credentials with default permissions.
  * all required python packages: run `python3.9 -m pip install -r requirements.txt` from the root folder of the repository.

 For more detail, see the [Installation Instructions](./Installation.md).